 Assistens Cemetery is just a short distance away from the comfortable rooms of the Radisson Blu Falconer Hotel & Conference Center, Copenhagen.
 The convenient location of the hotel in Copenhagen places it within easy reach of the Assistens Cemetery and many of the city's other interesting sites.

 A celebration of life

-The great writer Hans Christian Anderson, and the philosopher Soren Kierkegaard are both interned at the Assistens Cemetery and many visitors go to the graveyard to pay their respects to the memories of these great men.
+The great writer Hans Christian Andersen and the philosopher Soren Kierkegaard are both interned at the Assistens Cemetery, and many visitors go to the graveyard to pay their respects to the memories of these great men.
 Others prefer to use the area for recreation and relaxation.
-The cemetery is the largest green-space in the Norrebro district of Copenhagen.
+The cemetery is the largest green space in the Norrebro district of Copenhagen.